antfu/vite-plugin-md/README.md

 }
 ```

-Then put markdowns under `/pages/xx.md`, then you can access the page via route `/xx`.
+Put your markdown under `./src/pages/xx.md`, then you can access the page via route `/xx`.

 ## License